thingsboard/thingsboard.github.io/docs/trendz/install/ubuntu.md

 ## Prerequisites

-This guide describes how to install Trendz Analytics on Ubuntu 18.04 LTS / Ubuntu 20.04 LTS.
+This guide describes how to install Trendz Analytics on Ubuntu 20.04 LTS / 22.04 LTS / 24.04 LTS.

 **Hardware requirements** depend on amount of analyzed data and amount of devices connected to the system.
 To run Trendz Analytics on a single machine you will need at least 1Gb of free RAM.